Try something different to get your family out of its vacation comfort zone.

 For those parents unwilling to sacrifice style and luxury while enjoying a country break, few options beat Blackberry Farm in Eastern Tennessee.
-Families on the hunt for mountain adventure quests head to Blackberry Farm for stream exploration, geocaching, and archery.
+Families on the hunt for mountain adventure quests head to Blackberry Farm (read our full review!) for stream exploration, geocaching, and archery.
 There’s even the chance to hone farming skills before retreating to magazine worthy accommodations for the day.

 For those four-years and older, Camp Blackberry and Blackberry Youth Discovery take campers on a kid-only adventure including culinary arts, crafts, and outdoor fun.
 The Youth Discovery program for those aged 10 and older teaches children how to paint, build ceramics, farmstead, and explore the property with others their own ages.